humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-13-fireunit-now-with-grouping.md

   - Unit Testing
   - YUI Test
 ---
-When I first got wind of John Resig&#8217;s [FireUnit][1] extension for Firefox, I was very excited.
+When I first got wind of John Resig's [FireUnit][1] extension for Firefox, I was very excited.
 JavaScript unit testing, and front-end testing in general, is an area of particular interest to me.
-It&#8217;s so interesting that a couple of years ago I wrote [YUI Test][2] as a way to enable front-end testing in the browser.
+It's so interesting that a couple of years ago I wrote [YUI Test][2] as a way to enable front-end testing in the browser.
 This past month, [YUI Test for YUI 3.x][3] was also released, updated with mock objects.

 One of the things I never got around to with YUI Test was to create a useful console for outputting the results (both version use the built-in YUI Logger to display the results).
-The TestRunner object itself is event-driven, so it&#8217;s fairly easy to create a different way of displaying test results.
+The TestRunner object itself is event-driven, so it's fairly easy to create a different way of displaying test results.
 I thought FireUnit looked like a great way to display test results in a logical, out-of-the-page way.

 ## Basic usage

-FireUnit is interesting in that it&#8217;s both a console for displaying test results as well as a mini unit testing framework (John wrote a post on [basic FireUnit usage][4], so I&#8217;m not going to go too deep into it here).
+FireUnit is interesting in that it's both a console for displaying test results as well as a mini unit testing framework (John wrote a post on [basic FireUnit usage][4], so I'm not going to go too deep into it here).
 The extension embeds as part of Firebug, creating a new &#8220;Test&#8221; tab and exposing the `fireunit` object.
 This object is similar to `console` but interacts only with the Test panel.

 The main method is `fireunit.ok()`, which accepts two arguments: a Boolean value and a string.
 The Boolean indicates if the test passed while the string provides a message to display.
 You can use this method either to run a simple test or to simply output a test result: